New South: Great Depression and World War II

 The economic woes of the Great Depression dampened much New South enthusiasm, as investment capital dried up and the rest of the nation began to view the South as an economic failure.
-World War II would usher in a degree of economic prosperity, as efforts to industrialize in support of the War effort were employed.
-In the southern mountains, the Tennessee Valley Authority built dams, and generated employment and electricity that affected numerous residents and manufacturers alike.
-Other southern industries, such as mining, steel, and ship building, flourished during World War II and set the stage for increased industrialization, urban development, and economic prosperity in southern ports and cities in the second half of the 20th century.
+World War II would usher in a degree of economic prosperity as efforts to industrialize in support of the War effort were employed.
+In the southern mountains, the Tennessee Valley Authority built dams, which generated employment and electricity that affected numerous residents and manufacturers alike.
+Other Southern industries, such as mining, steel and ship building, flourished during World War II, and set the stage for increased industrialization, urban development, and economic prosperity in Southern ports and cities in the second half of the 20th century.

-In the post-World War II era, American textiles makers and other light industries moved en masse to the South, to capitalize on low wages, social conservatism, and anti-union sentiments.
+In the post-World War II era, American textiles makers and other light industries moved en masse to the South to capitalize on low wages, social conservatism, and anti-union sentiments.
 With the industrialization of the South came economic change, migration, immigration and population growth.
 Light industries would move offshore, but has been replaced to a degree by auto manufacturing, tourism, and energy production, among others.
-In light of the many social and economic changes that have occurred since the Civil War, many now use the term in a celebratory sense.

 Civil Rights era

-The beginnings of the Civil Rights era in the 1950s and 1960s, led to a revival of the term to describe a South which would no longer be held back by Jim Crow Laws and other aspects of compulsory legal segregation.
+The beginnings of the Civil Rights era in the 1950s and 1960s, led to a revival of the term to describe a South that would no longer be held back by Jim Crow Laws and other aspects of compulsory legal segregation.
 Racist conflicts during the Civil Rights Movement gave the American South a backward image in popular culture.
 Again, the initial slow pace of civil rights reforms, notably in the areas of school desegregation and voting rights, at first made the "New South" more of a slogan than a description of the South as it actually was.
 The Civil Rights Act of 1964 and the Voting Rights Act of 1965 would bring an era of far more rapid change.
 During the 1960s, the black population finally began being enfranchised and represented in political offices.